BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKInvertIntensityImage.md

 InvertIntensityImageFilter inverts intensity of pixels by subtracting pixel value to a maximum value.
 The maximum value can be set with SetMaximum and defaults the maximum of input pixel type.
 This filter can be used to invert, for example, a binary image, a distance map, etc.

+### Author

-\author Gaetan Lehmann.
+ Gaetan Lehmann.
 Biologie du Developpement et de la Reproduction, INRA de Jouy-en-Josas, France.

+### Related Filters

-\see IntensityWindowingImageFilter ShiftScaleImageFilter
+* IntensityWindowingImageFilter ShiftScaleImageFilter

 ## Parameters